Roof Truss Cost

 FAQs

-No, modifying roof trusses after installation is strongly discouraged unless approved by a structural engineer.
+No, modifying timber roof trusses after installation is strongly discouraged unless approved by a structural engineer.
 Trusses are engineered to support specific loads, and making any alterations may compromise the roof’s integrity and violate building regulations.

-Roof trusses need very little maintenance, although it is recommended to check them every few years for signs of moisture damage, issues with pest or any general wear and tear - especially in the event of adverse weather conditions.
+Timber roof trusses need very little maintenance, although it is recommended to check them every few years for signs of moisture damage, issues with pest or any general wear and tear - especially in the event of adverse weather conditions.

-Providing they have been installed correctly and are properly maintained, roof trusses can potentially last anywhere from 50 to 100 years, depending on the quality of the timber, treatment against moisture, pests, and fire, and overall roof maintenance.
+Providing they have been installed correctly and are properly maintained, timber roof trusses can potentially last anywhere from 50 to 100 years, depending on the quality of the timber, treatment against moisture, pests, and fire, and overall roof maintenance.

 Ready to get a price for your home improvement project?